MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

     ![Screenshot of the first tab of the onboarding form.](media/how-to-create-remote-networks/onboard-tenant-info.png)

 1. Select the email address link.
-It sends a predrafted email in your default mail client on your device.
+It sends a pre-drafted email in your default mail client on your device.
 Send that email to the Global Secure Access team.
 Once your tenant is processed, we'll send IPsec tunnel and BGP connectivity details to the email you used.

     ![Screenshot of the send email steps for the onboard tenant process.](media/how-to-create-remote-networks/onboard-tenant-send-email.png)